Argentina's middle class doubt election will reverse nation's decline

-BUENOS AIRES (Reuters) - In the affluent Recoleta neighborhood of Buenos Aires, where grand 19th century buildings hark back to an era of prosperity, middle class voters fear a presidential election on Sunday will do nothing to halt Argentina’s long decline.
+BUENOS AIRES, Oct 21 (Reuters) - In the affluent Recoleta neighborhood of Buenos Aires, where grand 19th century buildings hark back to an era of prosperity, middle class voters fear a presidential election on Sunday will do nothing to halt Argentina’s long decline.

 “We always hope things will change for the better but they just get worse.
 This used to be a rich country,” said Lucila Novillo, 53, who has struggled to keep her interior design business afloat over the past four years as tight capital controls virtually paralyzed the real estate market.